sreekarm/tf-encrypted/.github/CONTRIBUTING.md

 - progressions that have no logical justification for being split into several commits should be squeezed

-- code does not have to compile or pass all tests at each commit; but leave a remark and plan in the commit description so a reviewer is aware and can plan accordingly
+- code does not have to compile or pass all tests at each commit, but leave a remark and a plan in the commit description so reviewers are aware and can plan accordingly

 Useful tricks: